Follow historical routes, learn the tales of Tasmania’s early pioneers and become immersed in unique wilderness experiences.

 Day 1: Hobart to Lake Pedder

-Leaving Hobart behind as you embark on your Western Wilds journey, follow the Derwent River as you pass through historical hop growing country and on to Mount Field National Park.
+Leaving Hobart behind as you embark on your Western Wilds journey, follow the Derwent River as you pass through historical hop growing country and on to Mount Field National Park (about a 1.5-hour drive).
 Take the short walk to Russell Falls or drive further on to Lake Dobson as you travel through the glacier-sculpted landscape.
-If extreme sports are more appealing, continue on to Maydena, home to Maydena Bike Park.
+If extreme sports are more appealing, continue on to Maydena (about a 40-minute drive), home to Maydena Bike Park.
 This extensive world-class mountain bike park has trails to suit most abilities and a full rental fleet of bikes and safety gear.

 Day 2: Lake Pedder to Lake St. Clair

 Leaving Lake Pedder, retrace your steps back to Westerway where you will turn towards Ellendale and drive through to the Lyell Highway before continuing your journey west.
-Stop for a break in the old Hydro Electric Commission town of Tarraleah and read about the early pioneers who worked in harsh conditions building dams and laying the complex pipework that now feeds Tasmania’s electricity grid.
-Leaving Tarraleah and heading west, enjoy the high country scenery, stopping at The Wall in the Wilderness sculpture to learn about the people who shaped the Tasmanian Central Highlands.
+Stop for a break in the old Hydro Electric Commission town of Tarraleah (just over a two-hour drive) and read about the early pioneers who worked in harsh conditions building dams and laying the complex pipework that now feeds Tasmania’s electricity grid.
+Leaving Tarraleah and heading west for 45 minutes, enjoy the high country scenery, stopping at The Wall in the Wilderness sculpture to learn about the people who shaped the Tasmanian Central Highlands.
 A short drive down the road will bring you to the unique wilderness accommodation Pumphouse Point on the shore of Lake St. Clair.
 Go for a stroll on the Frankland Beaches or put your feet up with a glass of fine Tasmanian wine and enjoy the picturesque lakefront views and surrounding mountain peaks.

 Day 3: Lake St Clair to Wild West Coast